Money and currency

 • UAE dirham (AED)

-When referencing a specific monetary value, always use the recognised native symbol next to the number (with no spaces).
-The symbol position depends on where it’s placed in the native language:
+When referencing a specific amount, always use the recognised native symbol next to the number next to the number with no spaces.
+The symbol's position depends on where it’s placed in the native language:

 • £200